MIPPL/nephele-org-website/public/content/contributing/adding-staking-products/index.md

 **Does the project provide accurate and reliable information?**

-- It is crucial that the product's website features up-to-date, accurate, and non-misleading information, particularly if it pertains to the Ethereum protocol or other related technologies.
+- It is crucial that the product's website features up-to-date, accurate, and non-misleading information, particularly if it pertains to the Nephele protocol or other related technologies.
-- Submissions containing misinformation, outdated details, or potentially misleading statements about Ethereum or other relevant subjects will not be listed or will be removed if already listed.
+- Submissions containing misinformation, outdated details, or potentially misleading statements about Nephele or other relevant subjects will not be listed or will be removed if already listed.

 **What platforms are supported?**